thejoshwolfe/git-vendor/README.md

 Example use cases:

 * You depend on an open source library (or a specific version of it) that isn't available in your system package manager.
 You opt to simply copy the entire source code at a tagged version into your project.
 You delete all the examples, unit tests, and CI/CD configuration from that project, since it doesn't matter for your project.
-* You're trying to build the above library with CMake, and it requires several modifications to integrate into your build system.
-Then you find a bug in the above library's code, and you patch that too.
-The upstream maintainers may or may not merge any of these changes into their code base.
-Whenever you update the library to a newer tagged version, you want to make sure the patches you've applied persist.
 * Your organization maintains code in multiple repositories.
 An API schema in a server's repo is also needed to build a client in a different repo.
 Currently the client repo adds the entire server's codebase as a git submodule to just have access to the API schema, but that dependency is slowing down and complicating your CI/CD pipelines as well as straining the Principle of Least Privilege.
 You decide to copy the API schema alone into your client repo, and you need a way to keep the copy up to date with the server repo's release branch.

 TODO: usage examples that demonstrate how this tool solves those problems.